Spilled Adderall pills from prescription bottle next to glasses and notepad, illustrating addiction and treatment

 Adderall and Alcohol

-As stimulants make you more alert and awake, this can counteract alcohol’s sedative and depressant effects.
+As stimulants make you feel more alert and awake, this can counteract alcohol’s sedative and depressant effects.
 This will increase your risks of alcohol abuse and alcohol poisoning.

 Adderall and Other Drugs